ChristophP/elm-i18n-module-generator/README.md

 welcome.
 Just contact me if you want to contribute.

 - Clean up
-- Put this in an npm package with a bin script
 - Use command line arguments to configure different placeholder separator (__xxx__, {{{xxx}}}, etc)
 - Port the generating logic to elm in an elm worker and only use node for